 Chai served as a Commissioner of the Employment Opportunity Commission (EEOC) for almost a decade where she played a significant role in establishing the rights of LGBTQ employees under existing sex discrimination laws, enhancing the employment of people with disabilities, protecting the rights of pregnant workers, and leading a proactive effort to prevent harassment in the workplace.
 She also co-led a proactive effort to prevent harassment in the workplace through changes in workplace culture.
 Chai continued that work for two years at the law firm of Morgan Lewis in Washington DC.

-In August 2021, Chai was appointed by President Biden to the Ability One Commission, where she currently serves as Vice Chair.
+From August 2021 to January 2025, Chai served as Vice Chair of the Ability One Commission.
 The Ability One Commission is an independent federal agency that creates employment opportunities for people with significant disabilities through jobs obtained through federal contracts.
-Chai has helped lead the efforts to modernize the program.
+Chai helped lead efforts to modernize the program during her tenure on the Commission.

 Chai attended Barnard College and Harvard Law School and clerked for Judge Frank M. Coffin on the First Circuit Court of Appeals and for U.S. Supreme Court Justice Harry A. Blackmun.